Trump’s Impeachment Trial Ends as U.S. Election Season Begins

 What We’re Following Today

 Hong Kong records coronavirus death, WHO meets over travel.
-On Tuesday, Hong Kong reported its first death from the 2019-nCoV outbreak that originated in Wuhan—the second death from the new coronavirus outside of mainland China.
+On Tuesday, Hong Kong reported its first death from the new coronavirus outbreak that originated in Wuhan—the second death from the virus outside of mainland China.
 The victim had visited Wuhan.
 Thousands of Hong Kong’s medical workers are still striking to push the city government to close its borders with the mainland.
 Meanwhile, the World Health Organization (WHO) is expected to put out new recommendations today to protect international airline staff so that they can resume flights to China.

 Dozens of airlines have suspended or reduced flights to the mainland as the outbreak spreads beyond China.
 The WHO has already urged countries not to impose unnecessary travel restrictions on China.